phil-90/Fun-Finder/README.md

 */
 TODO
 ==========
-/*
+/* <br/>
-	Add LocalStorage for recent searches
+	Add LocalStorage for recent searches<br/>
-	Fix "Visit Their Website!" to respond to website availability from google.
+	Fix "Visit Their Website!" to respond to website availability from google.<br/>
 	Possible profile registration/login support

 */